-We are striving to make ICRS 2020 as sustainable and climate-neutral event as possible.
-Inspired by the example of COP23 in Bonn, Germany, the ICRS 2020 organizing committee is cooperating with local organizations in the areas of sustainable management, energy efficiency, renewable energies, and carbon-offsetting.
+We are striving to make ICRS 2020 as sustainable and climate-neutral as possible.
+Inspired by the example of COP23 in Bonn, Germany, the ICRS 2020 organising committee is cooperating with local organisations in the areas of sustainable management, energy efficiency, renewable energies, and carbon-offsetting.
 With these partners, ICRS 2020 is working to (1) minimise waste and local CO2 emissions, and (2) offset all unavoidable CO2 emissions arising from local activities and air travel.

 The Bremen Exhibition & Conference Center has taken measures to achieve a low carbon footprint.
 Solar panels installed on the roofs of exhibition halls 4 to 7 generate 750,000 kilowatt hours of electricity per year providing ca. 25 percent of all of its energy requirements annually.
 The balance of energy needs are covered exclusively by renewable energies.
 The entire conference center is illuminated with energy-saving LED lamps and a combined heat and power unit provides heat with reduced CO2 emissions.